Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Methods

 We also use the $\vpeak$ model for comparison.
 We perturb $\vpeak$ by the same method as in the $\Mprog$ model to account for the scatter between $\vpeak$ and $M_*$ as

-where $\sigma_V$ is the standard deviation of the Gaussian distribution $\mathcal{N}$ with the zero-mean. $\sigma_V$ is the only free parameter and taken to be from $0$ to $0.49$ with the linear spacing of $0.01$.
+where $\sigma_V$ is the standard deviation of the Gaussian distribution $\mathcal{N}$ with the zero-mean. $\sigma_V$ is the only free parameter \smrv{of the $\vpeak$ model} and taken to be from $0$ to $0.49$ with the linear spacing of $0.01$.
 We also treat this parameter as a function of the galaxy stellar mass.

 Allowing all free parameters in both models to depend on stellar mass, we construct the subhalo samples corresponding to the stellar mass threshold galaxy samples in a self-consistent manner as follows.
 First, we assume that the free parameters are constant for the most massive sample, i.e., the sample of $\log_{10}[M_*/(h^{-2}M_\odot)]\geq11$ in this paper.
 For this sample, we simply perform the rank-ordering SHAM using the perturbed $\Mprog$ or $\vpeak$.
 We measure the ACFs for each parameter set and find the best-fit set.
 Then we temporally exclude the subhalos which are assigned with the sample galaxies by the best-fit parameter set from the whole subhalo catalog.
 Next, we abundance-match using the rest of the subhalos for the galaxy sample of $10.8\leq\log_{10}[M_*/(h^{-2}M_\odot)]<11$ assuming that the free parameters are constant in this narrow range of the stellar mass.
 The number density of subhalos in this bin given by the difference between the two samples of $\log_{10}[M_*/(h^{-2}M_\odot)]\geq11$ and $\log_{10}[M_*/(h^{-2}M_\odot)]\geq10.8$.
 Combining the subhalos assigned with galaxies of $\log_{10}[M_*/(h^{-2}M_\odot)]\geq11$ by the best-fit parameter set and the subhalos assigned with galaxies of $10.8\leq\log_{10}[M_*/(h^{-2}M_\odot)]<11$ by each parameter set, we obtain the subhalo sample for the galaxies with $\log_{10}[M_*/(h^{-2}M_\odot)]\geq10.8$.
 By comparing the predicted ACFs with the observation for the galaxies with $\log_{10}[M_*/(h^{-2}M_\odot)]\geq10.8$, we obtain the best-fit parameter set for the galaxies of $10.8\leq\log_{10}[M_*/(h^{-2}M_\odot)]<11$.
 We repeat this procedure every $0.2$ dex bin until reaching the galaxy sample with $\log_{10}[M_*/(h^{-2}M_\odot)]\geq8.6$.